koolbuddhi/Fix-for-Feathers-Auth-for-Nuxt/README.md

 4. Run the app
     * Route to http://localhost:3030/
-    * Login using the above credentils
+    * Login using the above credentials
     * Route to the "Secret Section"
     * Refresh browser using F5